-A: Thank you for reaching out to BoardSource.
-I hear you – this is hard.
-These are very difficult and uncertain times for all, and remember, you are not in this alone.
-The first thing you want to do is get your board chair (or another prominent board member) engaged.
+A: The first thing you want to do is get your board chair (or another prominent board member) engaged.
 You need a partner on the board that can help communicate the needs of the organization.
 Someone to remind board members that they have a specific fiduciary duty — the duty of care — to support the organization, especially in times of crisis.

 Another thing that might be helpful is to, in partnership with the chair, make very specific, actionable asks of the board when you see that there is someone who can help with something and/or when you need a specific action from the board as a whole.
 When people are stretched, specificity and action-ability really matter.
 For more information, which out our blog post on the board’s role in times of crisis.

-A: I can imagine you are getting pulled in many directions right now.
-As the CEO of a community foundation, you are the frontlines of making sure nonprofits are funded to do the critical work your community needs.
+A: As the CEO of a community foundation, you are the frontlines of making sure nonprofits are funded to do the critical work your community needs.
 It’s great that your board members are excited and want to help the organization, but it sounds like even with the best of intentions, they are adding to the stress and could be veering into micromanagement — something that can accidentally happen in times like this.
 Right now though, we need boards to be a calm, supportive body for the CEO.
-During this crisis, we may also need to them to hang up their board hat and help out as volunteers for the organization.
-When we need board members to engage as volunteers, we need to be very clear that this is the role they are playing and that it is a time limited task.
+During this crisis, we may also need them to hang up their board hat and help out as volunteers for the organization.
+When we need board members to engage as volunteers, we need to be very clear that this is the role they are playing and that it is a time-limited task.